Unboxed-Software/solana-course/content/token22-in-the-client.md

 }
 ```

-Now, let's add two separate calls to this function in `index.ts` to fetch legacy tokens and Token22 tokens
+We'll now add two separate calls to this function in `index.ts` to fetch legacy tokens and Token22 tokens.

 ```ts
 async function main() {
   ...